bryceandpeas/SublimeText-PythonBoilerplates/README.md

 # Python Boilerplates -  Sublimetext Plugin

-### Python Boilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly insert code for various python libraries.
+### Python Boilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly insert code for various python libraries and built-ins.

 ## Installation